-And speaking of bands that ask for, not give, no quarter, here’s the first recording from the latest band fronted by Portland’s original and quintessential leather jacket tough guy: Jon Koonce.
+And speaking of bands that neither ask for, nor give quarter, here’s the first recording from the latest band fronted by Portland’s original and quintessential leather jacket tough guy: Jon Koonce.

 Well, the heyday of Johnny and the Distractions was a long, long time ago.
-And touch guys have a nasty habit of disappearing overnight.
-But before you get the notion this recording is, like, the plinkings of yer doddering granddad or something, you better get one thing straight there Barney.
+And tough guys have a nasty habit of disappearing overnight.
+But before you get the notion this recording is, like, the plinkings of yer doddering granddad or something, you better get one thing straight there, Barney.
 Jon Koonce is plastique in a cassette case.
-Turn this up on the stereo and watch your speakers explode like a 747.
+Turn this up on the stereo and watch your speakers explode like a 757.

 Years ago Jon was a screamer.
 His howls and yowls sounded like a mainsail ripping in a hurricane.
 What Jon has learned (and displays here) is control.
 Check out his sublime vocal on “Tough It Out.”
 His voice has the whiskey gruffness of John Mellencamp, and the wise, funky smoothness of Otis Redding.
 Yeah there’s still a trace of the Boss and Bob Seger (guys to whom he was compared by Rolling Stone in the Distractions days), even the yowl—but this guy is more than a vocalist.
 He can really sing!
 Check out the equally funky “The Dividing Line” for supporting evidence.

 Jon is backed by a great band.
-Long-time music mate Mark Spangler alternates between lead and rhythm guitar, while Rich Gooch provides his easily identiﬁable basswork and Andy Gautier stalwartly versatile drums.
+Long-time music mate Mark Spangler alternates between lead and rhythm guitar, while Rich Gooch provides his easily identiﬁable basswork and Andy Gautier, stalwartly versatile drums.
 Mystery Train’ can move from the aforementioned funk feel to the bluesy “Working Two Jobs” and “Slow Burn” to the straight-ahead rock of “Working Girl” and “To the Victor Go the Spoils” without missing a beat.
 If anything, that’s the bands’ only problem: they’re so versatile that they’re hard to classify.
-One minute they sound like Little Feat as on “Lick My Wounds,” the next moment they sound like Extreme as on “Love Me or Let Me Fall.”
+One minute they call to mind Little Feat, as on “Lick My Wounds,” the next moment they sound like Extreme, as on “Love Me or Let Me Fall.”
 A&R guys at the labels (who do most of their thinking with their wallets) would fall into a delirious dither auditioning this one.
 Hopefully you’re stronger than that.
 This band deserves your attention.

 Here’s another band springing from the polytonal mind of the Tonedog himself, Fred Chalenor.
 Anyone expecting a cakewalk hootenanny should probably give it up now and read the cereal box or something.
 For this is intensely dense, difficultly intellectual stuff.
 Fred plays guitar and bass and is backed by former Tone Dog drummer Henry Franzoni, launching into tightly compressed polyrhythmic excursions and forays.